 - Students 22-years old and younger: You will need to submit at least two intent items from your parent who resides in one of the qualifying states on the WUE application.

-- Students 23-years old and older: You will need to submit at least two intent items from one of the qualifying states on the WUE application.
+- Students 23-years old and older: You will need to submit at least two intent items (legal ties) from one of the qualifying states on the WUE application.
+These two intent items such as State Driver's License, State Taxes, Voter Registration, Vehicle Registration or Paystub need to be dated back one year prior to the first day of class.

 - The time spent in the WUE Program will not count towards the 12-month domicile requirement for in-state tuition.